 Electronic Access/Keys: Faculty members should request electronic access/keys from their immediate supervisor through their administrative assistant.
-When employees leave University service, they should return their keys to the Facility Services office.
-Failure to do so will result in a charge to the employee.
-In some locations ID cards also function as electronic entry cards to some buildings.
+When employees leave University service, they should

 General Principles for Reimbursable Local Travel:

 - 1. Local mileage will be reimbursed to employees for trips between their primary workplace and other work sites required to conduct University business as determined by the employee's supervisor. - 2.
 The employee's immediate supervisor has the authority to designate the employee's primary workplace(s) and the work site assignments for each semester and any summer schedule. - 3.
 A "Local Mileage Detail Report" must be completed by the employee and approved by the supervisor to receive reimbursement.
 The reimbursement rate is established by University policy utilizing the federal GSA reimbursement rate.